WhyNotHugo/python-barcode/docs/barcode.rst

 (Code 39) the checksum is optional, there you can give the `add_checksum` keyword argument (default is True).

+As of version 0.7beta3 Python 3 is supported, but not well tested.

 .. _PIL: http://www.pythonware.com/products/pil

 Creating barcodes as SVG